-Carol Radziwill Talks About Rumors That She’s Joining The View
+Carol Radziwill Talks About Rumors That She’s Joining ‘The View’

 After her abrupt exit from Real Housewives of New York, Carole Radziwill addressed rumors that she’s planning to join The View.
 According to Reality Blurb, rumors of her joining the hit daytime talk show began to swirl pretty soon after her departure from RHONY.
-Radziwill took to Twitter on Friday and said: “lol..how rumors start.
+Radziwill took to Twitter on Friday and said, “lol..how rumors start.
 I was having lunch with my old ABCNews pal from my days with Peter Jennings and people just start talking nonsense.
 I watch The View and I’ve been a guest but that is not the direction I’m heading.
 Stay tuned.”

 Lol..how rumors start.
 I was having lunch with my old ABCNews pal from my days with Peter Jennings and people just start talking nonsense.
 I watch The View and I've been a guest but that is not the direction I'm heading.
 Stay tuned. ???? https://t.co/4CJZ7waOiZ